 1.Blood Sugar and Insulin Dysfunction

 Processed sugar in the form of sweets, cakes or sugar itself leads to an excessive caloric intake.
-When your cells are constantly flooded with excess energy, they eventually say, “enough is enough” and refuse to take in more energy.
-This is the state of insulin resistance and, further down the road, diabetes (type‑2).
+When your cells are constantly flooded with excess energy, they eventually refuse to take in more energy.
+This is referred to as insulin resistance and eventually leads to diabetes (type‑2).

 2. Chronic & Systemic Inflammation